 Mt.
-Shishapangma (8,013m), the 14th highest peak of world, is straight forward climb and less technically demanding, an excellent mountain for climbers wanting to scale their first 8,000m peak without taking much risk.
+Shishapangma (8,013m), the 14th highest peak of the world, straight forward climbs and less technically demanding, an excellent mountain for climbers wanting to scale their first 8,000m peak without taking much risk.

 Mt.
 Shishapangma, 8013m, "the range above the grassy plain" was first climbed by a Chinese expedition team in 1964 consisting of 10 expedition members, led by XǔJìng.
 It is located in the central Himalaya and lies totally inside Tibet.
 To the east lies Mt.Molamenchen, the west – Mt.Xifeng and Mt.Nandengri and to the northwest Mt.Kangbochen.